Chapter 6 Hierarchical (mixed) models

 ## Signif. codes: 0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

 Finally, we can visualize the model by plotting each of the beach-specific fits.
-We’ll use the R trick of re-fitting the model without the intercept to obtain the beach-specific intercepts directly as model parameters, instead of having to back out those intercepts from the contrasts.
+We’ll use the R trick of re-fitting the model without the intercept to obtain the beach-specific intercepts directly as model parameters, instead of having to compute those intercepts from the contrasts.

 ## fBeach1 fBeach2 fBeach3 fBeach4 fBeach5 fBeach6 fBeach7